earth1987/house-price-regression/README.md

 ## Scope

 The available data describes house sold in King County, USA from May 2014 to May 2015.
 It has been downloaded from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction/data).
-Two multiple linear regression algorithms will be tested, ordinary least squares and lasso regression.
-These will not be used to extrapolate beyond the range of the available data.
-Instead predictions will be made for a randomly sampled holdout test set.

 ## File structure